seduerr91/seduerr91.github.io/_posts/2024-11-15-study-guide.md

 **Explanation:**
 - **Heap Usage:** The `heapq.nlargest` function efficiently finds the k largest elements in `nums`.
 The last element in this collection is the k-th largest.
+- **Min-Heap:** A min-heap is a binary heap where the parent node is always less than or equal to its child nodes.
+This property ensures that the smallest element is always at the root of the heap.
+- **How Min-Heap is Used:** In the `heapq.nlargest` function, a min-heap of size `k` is maintained.
+As elements from `nums` are processed, they are added to the heap.
+If the heap exceeds size `k`, the smallest element (the root of the heap) is removed.
+This way, the heap always contains the `k` largest elements seen so far.
-- **Time Complexity:** Maintains a min-heap of the largest k elements scanned so far.
-This is efficient for the selection of k-th largest elements.
+- **Time Complexity:** The `heapq.nlargest` function maintains a min-heap of the largest `k` elements scanned so far.
+This is efficient for the selection of k-th largest elements, with a time complexity of O(n log k), where `n` is the number of elements in `nums`.
 ---

 ### 3. Basic Calculator II